How To Feel Comfortable In Your Business

 That means you’ve got wet socks on right now.

 You might have had wet socks for so long that you’ve forgotten about them.
 You might think having freezing, aching feet is normal.
 That it’s just how things are.
-Well, I’m here to whip those socks off and put them in the tumble dryer.
+Well, I’m here to whip those socks off and put them in the washing machine.

 Now let’s look at how you can make yourself comfortable in your business right this very second.
 Can you do this?

-3. Banish niggly stuff.
-Your cat/partner/mother might fall into this category but unless you have the funds to set them up on a remote island in the Orkneys, focus on banishing other annoying stuff first.
+Your cat/partner/mother might fall into this category but unless you have the funds to set them up on a remote island, focus on banishing other annoying stuff first.

 This might be dealing with that software update your computer keeps pestering you about, or switching your energy provider to a cheaper deal.
 Maybe it’s creating some template emails so you don’t have to write everything from scratch all the time.
 Take a whole day and use it to ruthlessly dispatch the small but important tasks you’ve been meaning to do for months.